shahcompbio/single_cell_pipeline/README.md

-# NextSeq single-cell alignment pipeline
+# NextSeq Single Cell Alignment Pipeline

 The NextSeq alignment pipeline is designed for multiplexed low-depth single-cell data in BCL format.
 It processes and aligns raw sequencing data and outputs both a table of sequencing metrics and some QC plots.